ryanleslie33/oregon-health-plan/README.md

 ## Description

-_This applicatioin is was built purely for educational purposes, it is replica of the oregon.gov website with a few modifications that I have added to impliment good code practice in angular while using api calls and a database_
+_This applicatioin is was built purely for educational purposes, it is replica of the oregon.gov website with a few modifications that I have added to apply good code practice in angular while using api calls and a database_

 ## Setup/Installation Requirements